-E&R Activity 3.4: Identify opportunities to use advanced underwater technologies such as: ROVs; autonomous underwater vehicles; and ocean gliders to increase the pace, scope, and efficiency of exploration and research.
-Although research ships are the most recognizable platforms for accessing isolated sites; the development of cost effective, technological innovations are providing researchers with unprecedented access, and allow for long-term observations.
-Some of these innovations include: stationary observation systems (moorings and bottom-supported platforms), and mobile observation systems (submersibles, remotely-operated vehicles, and autonomous underwater vehicles, drifters, gliders).
-These cutting-edge technologies are alternatives to the standard platforms commonly used for research purposes today.
+E&R Activity 3.4: Identify opportunities to use advanced underwater technologies such as ROVs, autonomous underwater vehicles, and ocean gliders to increase the pace, scope, and efficiency of exploration and research.
+Although research ships are the most recognizable platforms for accessing isolated sites; cost-effective technological innovations are providing researchers with unprecedented access and allow for long-term observation.
+Some of these innovations include stationary observation systems (moorings and bottom-supported platforms) and mobile observation systems (ROVs, autonomous underwater vehicles, drifters, gliders).
+These cutting-edge technologies are alternatives to the standard platforms commonly used for research purposes in the past.